-With some slight signs of Japan’s economy going downhill, it still has an important role in the world economy.
-However, the country has been constantly facing to difficulties in coping with various issues of such as natural disasters, environment, pollutions, energy and updating the infrastructure according to the rapid social change.
-Under such circumstance, designing an urban area that is sustainable, environment friendly and suitable to the people’s daily life, is a crucial factors to realise our constructive future.
-In this development, I am willing to contribute Japan’s gradual urban re-organization in order to design efficient and sustainable urban structure.
+Despite their being slight indications of Japan’s economy going downhill, the country continues to play an important role in the world economy.
+However, the country has faced continuous difficulties in various forms, notably in terms of coping with natural disasters, the environment, pollution, energy and the need for an updated infrastructure in order to keep pace with rapid social change.
+In such circumstances, the design of sustainable and environmentally friendly urban areas suited to people’s daily lives is a crucial factor in the building of our successful future.
+In this regard, my aim is to contribute to Japan’s progressive urban reorganization and design urban structures that are both efficient and sustainable.